Bozeman Real Estate Buyer Mistakes

 - Request an updated property survey.
-Be sure it clearly marks boundaries.
+Be sure it clearly marks boundaries and property lines.
 Check for problems.

 - Make sure you know what stays or goes.
 Your contract should be very specific about which items (appliances, etc) are included in the sale.